ArminKardan/quickengine/1-12-qe-back.md

 ### `TopUserType`

-Represents the top-level user (developer of the microservice):
+Represents the top-level user (developer of the Admin Panel):

 ```ts
 TopUserType : {